TimSimpson/lua-5.3.4-cmake/README.md

 * A CMakeLists.txt file was been added
 * Lua's public interface (lua.h and friends) was moved from `src` `include`.

+This repo is not endorsed or supported by [Lua's original authors](https://www.lua.org/authors.html).
+Lua is released under the [https://www.lua.org/license.html](MIT license).

 ## Original Readme Text: